Intro

 PHASE 1: PLAN AND SCOPE

 Appoint an implementation team.
 Here’s how it works: The board delegates implementation authority to a committee such as an audit and compliance committee.
-Managers assign oversight to a management function in the organization such as internal control or ERM.
-The team may include accounting managers and staff as well as people with a thorough knowledge of how work gets done in the organization.
+Managers assign oversight to a management function in the organization, such as internal control or ERM.
+The team may include accounting managers, staff, and people with a thorough knowledge of how work gets done in the organization.

 Develop an implementation plan that includes timing, resources needed, and roles and responsibilities of implementation team members.
-Determine the scope of the framework’s implementation: Which activities will it measure, and over what period of time?
+Determine the scope of the framework’s implementation: Which activities will it measure, and over what period?

-The implementation team at this point will also evaluate the five components of the COSO internal control framework to understand how the enterprise’s internal control system is designed, and how well it functions.
+At this point, the implementation team will also evaluate the five components of the COSO internal control framework to understand how the enterprise’s internal control system is designed and how well it functions.

 In this phase, the implementation team should also meet with the external auditors who will be assessing the organization’s COSO compliance.
-They’ll need to learn what their roles will be, avoid redundancies, and communicate the plan to the board and managers.
+They must learn their roles, avoid redundancies, and communicate the plan to the board and managers.

 PHASE 2: ASSESS AND DOCUMENT

 In this phase, the implementation team assesses the organization’s control structure.
 Are its systems centralized or decentralized?
 How are entity-level controls structured?
-Is there a formal ERM process, with documented risk management activities?
-If so, the documents should be helpful in analyzing where the organization meets COSO framework guidelines and where it falls short.
+Is there a formal ERM process with documented risk management activities?
+If so, the documents should help analyze where the organization meets COSO framework guidelines and where it falls short.
 If there is no coordinated approach to ERM, COSO implementation may require more time and effort.

 Other activities during this phase include:

-- Assessing fraud risk.
-The COSO internal control framework emphasizes the importance of considering the potential for fraud when assessing the risks to achieving objectives.
+- Assess fraud risk.
+The COSO internal control framework emphasizes the importance of considering the potential for fraud when evaluating the risks to achieving objectives.

-- Documenting existing processes and controls.
-Once managers have identified which processes are relevant to the framework’s control activities, the implementation team can study and document each of them.
-Doing so allows them to identify which internal controls apply to each process, and where gaps exist.
+- Document existing processes and controls.
+Once managers have identified which processes are relevant to the framework’s control activities, the implementation team can study and record each.
+Doing so allows them to identify which internal controls apply to each process and where gaps exist.
 This step may involve interviews with key personnel.

 PHASE 3: REMEDIATE